Do Employers Have to Pay Employees if There Is Bad Weather?

 • $15 x 40 = $600

-According to an article by The Balance Careers, if a business is closed due to bad weather, and the exempt employee has worked that week, that individual is owed their full salary.
-But if an exempt employee decides to take a day off and the business is open, then he or she is not owed wages unless they use paid time off or vacation time if available.
+According to an article by The Balance Careers, if a business is closed due to bad weather, and the exempt employee has worked that week, that individual is owed his or her full salary.
+But if an exempt employee decides to take a day off and the business is open, then he or she is not owed wages unless they use paid time off (PTO) or vacation time if available.

 Every company is different, but it’s important to follow the law accordingly.
 OnTheClock recommends developing a plan and guidelines for this situation and is sure to go over it with your employees.
 Afterward, be sure to follow the law and pay your employees what they are entitled to.

-Keep in mind that employees do not have any control over the weather and you should look out for their best interest.
-In a society where 78 percent of full-time workers live paycheck to paycheck, it means a lot to your workers when you are willing to compensate them for weather conditions that cause your business to close.
+Keep in mind that employees do not have any control over the weather and you should look out for their best interests.
+In a society where 78% of full-time workers live paycheck to paycheck, it means a lot to your workers when you are willing to compensate them for weather conditions that cause your business to close.

 OnTheClock Employee Time Tracking